AdobeDocs/dynamic-media-classic.en/help/using/previewing-asset.md

 ## Preview an image asset based on its Image Preset {#previewing-an-image-asset-based-on-its-image-preset}

-You can preview an image asset based on its Image Preset to find out what your image looks like when it is delivered dynamically to your Web site or application at different sizes.
+To determine how your image appears when it is delivered dynamically to your website or application at different sizes, you can preview an image asset based on its Image Preset.

 An Image Preset is a collection of pre-defined settings.
 These settings change the size, image quality, format, resolution, and other aspects of an image's appearance when it is exported.